losrobbos/file-upload-guide/README.md

 * Notes on usage with React-Hook-Form
   * Once you register an input by putting the "register" key on it, you cannot put an additional "onChange" handler on it anymore
   * But in order to listen for the Avatar File Selection (and show a preview) we need that onChange handler...
-  * The simplest way is to simply not handle the file input by React-Hook-Form
+  * So the simplest way to avoid this, is by not handling the file input by React-Hook-Form (not putting a register key on it)

 * Submitting
   * Before sending the data to Axios, we need to merge the encoded avatar file into the form JSON data